Same-sex marriage in American Samoa

 Same-sex marriage is not currently performed in American Samoa, though same-sex marriages from other jurisdictions are recognized.
 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that the Fourteenth Amendment of the U.S. Constitution guarantees same-sex couples the right to marry.
 The ruling legalized same-sex marriage nationwide in the United States; however, it is uncertain how the ruling applies to American Samoa as the territory is unincorporated and unorganized.
-The Governor of American Samoa, Lolo Matalasi Moliga, said he believed that the Supreme Court's ruling does not apply to American Samoa.
+In July 2015, Governor Lolo Matalasi Moliga said he believed that the Supreme Court's ruling does not apply to American Samoa.

-In 2022, the United States Congress passed the Respect for Marriage Act requiring all U.S. states and territories to recognize same-sex marriages performed in other jurisdictions.
+In 2022, the United States Congress passed the Respect for Marriage Act requiring all U.S. states and territories, including American Samoa, to recognize same-sex marriages performed in other jurisdictions.